chainguard-dev/edu/content/open-source/vex/what-is-openvex.md

 # From a VEX file:
 vexctl filter scan_results.sarif.json vex_data.csaf
 ```
-This command will result in output that show vulnerabilities from the scanner that not resolved by the VEX document.
+This command will result in output that shows vulnerabilities from the scanner that are not resolved by the VEX document.

 To learn about other commands and capabilities of the `vexctl` tool, visit the [OpenVex repo](https://github.com/openvex/vexctl).